teamaster23/concuFix/results/alarmclock/details.md

 {
   "target_variable": "this.waitList.size",
   "optimal_strategy": "synchronized",
-  "reason": "The 'waitList.size' variable is part of compound operations (e.g., adding/removing elements from the array) that require atomicity across multiple steps (array modifications and size updates).
-Lock-free (CAS) solutions are infeasible here because the array and size are interdependent, and their updates cannot be refactored into a single atomic operation. 'volatile' is insufficient as it only ensures visibility, not atomicity for compound operations.
-Synchronized is required as a last resort to ensure atomicity and consistency for the entire operation, despite being heavier than alternatives."
+  "reason": "The 'waitList.size' variable is part of compound operations involving array modifications (e.g., element removals, shifts, and nulling) that require atomicity across multiple steps.
+While AtomicInteger (CAS) could provide atomicity for size increments/decrements alone, the associated array mutations (like list[size-1] = null and element shifting in loops) form a multi-step operation that cannot be restructured into a lock-free pattern.
+Volatile is insufficient as it only guarantees visibility, not atomicity for compound operations.
+Synchronized is required to ensure atomicity, visibility, and ordering across the entire critical section involving both array manipulation and size updates, making it the only viable strategy for this scenario."
 }
 ++++++++++++++++
 ++++++++++++++++